reinzor/flipbook/README.md

 # flipbook

-Create a flipbook from a video (using opencv, fpdf and python)
+Create a flipbook from a video (using opencv, reportlab and python)

 ## Dependencies